vegaprotocol/specs/protocol/0014-ORDT-order_types.md

   - A GTT order submitted at a time >= its expiry time is rejected. (<a name="0014-ORDT-005" href="#0014-ORDT-005">0014-ORDT-005</a>)
 - No party can submit a [network order type](#network-orders)  (<a name="0014-ORDT-006" href="#0014-ORDT-006">0014-ORDT-006</a>)

+### Iceberg Orders AC's

+#### Iceberg Order Submission

+1. A persistent (GTC, GTT, GFA, GFN) iceberg order that is not crossed with the order book is included in the order book with order book volume == initial peak size.
+No trades are generated (<a name="0014-ORDT-007" href="#0014-ORDT-007">0014-ORDT-007</a>)
+2. An iceberg order with either an ordinary or pegged limit price can be submitted (<a name="0014-ORDT-008" href="#0014-ORDT-008">0014-ORDT-008</a>)
+3. An iceberg post only order can be submitted  (<a name="0014-ORDT-009" href="#0014-ORDT-009">0014-ORDT-009</a>)
+4. An iceberg reduce only order is rejected (<a name="0014-ORDT-010" href="#0014-ORDT-010">0014-ORDT-010</a>)
+5. For an iceberg order that is submitted with total size x and display size y the margin taken should be identical to a regular order of size `x` rather than one of size `y` (<a name="0014-ORDT-011" href="#0014-ORDT-011">0014-ORDT-011</a>)
+6. For an iceberg order, the orders are refreshed immediately after producing a trade.
+Every time volume is taken from the displayed quantity , the order is refreshed if display quantity < minimum peak size (<a name="0014-ORDT-012" href="#0014-ORDT-012">0014-ORDT-012</a>)
+   - If the order is successfully refreshed , then the order loses its time priority and is pushed to the back of the queue
+7. For an iceberg order that's submitted when the market is in auction, only the displayed quantity is filled when coming out of auction (<a name="0014-ORDT-013" href="#0014-ORDT-013">0014-ORDT-013</a>)

+#### Iceberg Order Batch Submission

+1. For multiple iceberg orders submitted as a batch of orders with a mix of ordinary limit orders and market orders, the iceberg orders are processed atomically and the order book volume and price, margin calculations , order status are all correct (<a name="0014-ORDT-014" href="#0014-ORDT-014">0014-ORDT-014</a>)
+2. For an iceberg order submitted in a batch that trades against multiple other orders sitting on the book , the iceberg order does not refresh until the end of the batch after it is depleted (<a name="0014-ORDT-015" href="#0014-ORDT-015">0014-ORDT-015</a>)

+#### Iceberg Order Submission - Negative tests

+1. An iceberg order with a non persistent TIF (IOC, FOK) is rejected with a valid error message (<a name="0014-ORDT-016" href="#0014-ORDT-016">0014-ORDT-016</a>)
+2. An iceberg market order with any TIF is rejected with a valid error message (<a name="0014-ORDT-017" href="#0014-ORDT-017">0014-ORDT-017</a>)
+3. A reduce-only iceberg order with any TIF is rejected with a valid error message (<a name="0014-ORDT-018" href="#0014-ORDT-018">0014-ORDT-018</a>)
+4. An iceberg order with initial peak size less than the minimum order size rejected with a valid error message (<a name="0014-ORDT-019" href="#0014-ORDT-019">0014-ORDT-019</a>)
+5. An iceberg order with initial peak size greater than the total order size is rejected with a valid error message (<a name="0014-ORDT-020" href="#0014-ORDT-020">0014-ORDT-020</a>)
+6. An iceberg order with minimum peak size less than 0 is rejected with a valid error message (<a name="0014-ORDT-021" href="#0014-ORDT-021">0014-ORDT-021</a>)
+7. An iceberg order with minimum peak size greater than initial peak size is rejected with a valid error message (<a name="0014-ORDT-022" href="#0014-ORDT-022">0014-ORDT-022</a>)

+#### Iceberg Order Amendment

+1. Amending an iceberg order to increase size will increase the total and remaining quantities of the order and time priority of the order is not lost (<a name="0014-ORDT-023" href="#0014-ORDT-023">0014-ORDT-023</a>)
+2. Amending an iceberg order to decrease size will decrease the total and remaining quantities and time priority of the order is not lost (<a name="0014-ORDT-024" href="#0014-ORDT-024">0014-ORDT-024</a>)
+3. Amend an iceberg order to decrease size so that the displayed quantity is decreased.
+Total, displayed and remaining quantity is decreased, margin is recalculated and released and time priority is not lost (<a name="0014-ORDT-025" href="#0014-ORDT-025">0014-ORDT-025</a>)

+#### Iceberg Order Cancellation

+1. Cancelling an iceberg order will cancel the order, remove it from the order book , release margin and update order book to reflect the change (<a name="0014-ORDT-026" href="#0014-ORDT-026">0014-ORDT-026</a>)

+#### Iceberg Order Execution

+1. An aggressive iceberg order that crosses with an order where volume > iceberg volume, the iceberg order gets fully filled on entry, the iceberg order status is filled, the remaining quantity = 0.
+Atomic trades are generated if matched against multiple orders (<a name="0014-ORDT-027" href="#0014-ORDT-027">0014-ORDT-027</a>)
+2. An aggressive iceberg order that crosses with an order where volume < iceberg volume.
+The initial display quantity is filled and the remaining volume is unfilled.
+Status of iceberg order is partially filled , the volume remaining = (quantity - initial volume) and the remaining volume sits on the book.
+When additional orders thar are submitted which consume the remaining volume on the iceberg order , the volume of the iceberg order is refreshed as and when the volume dips below the minimum peak size (<a name="0014-ORDT-028" href="#0014-ORDT-028">0014-ORDT-028</a>)
+3. A passive iceberg order (the only order at a particular price level) when crossed with another order that comes in which consumes the full volume of the iceberg order is fully filled.
+Status of iceberg order is filled and the remaining = 0.
+Atomic trades are produced (<a name="0014-ORDT-029" href="#0014-ORDT-029">0014-ORDT-029</a>)
+4. A passive iceberg order with a couple of order that sit behind the iceberg order at the same price that crosses with an order where volume > display quantity of iceberg order.
+After the first trade is produced , the iceberg order is pushed to the back of the queue and gets filled only when the other orders in front get fully filled (<a name="0014-ORDT-030" href="#0014-ORDT-030">0014-ORDT-030</a>)
+5. Submit an aggressive iceberg order for say size 100.
+There are multiple matching orders of size 30,40,50.
+Ensure the orders are matched and filled in time priority of the orders and any remaining volume on the orders is correctly left behind.
+(Low Priority AC) (<a name="0014-ORDT-031" href="#0014-ORDT-031">0014-ORDT-031</a>)
+6. Submit an aggressive iceberg order for say size 100.
+There are multiple matching orders of size 20,30.
+Ensure the orders are matched and filled in time priority of the orders.
+Ensure remaining volume on the iceberg order is (100 - (20+30)) (Low Priority AC)(<a name="0014-ORDT-032" href="#0014-ORDT-032">0014-ORDT-032</a>)
+7. When a non iceberg order sitting on the book is amended such that it trades with with an iceberg order, then the iceberg order is refreshed (<a name="0014-ORDT-033" href="#0014-ORDT-033">0014-ORDT-033</a>)
+8. Wash trading is not permitted for iceberg orders.
+The same party has one iceberg order that sits at the back of the queue , another normal order in opposite direction , the iceberg at the back comes in front and matches either fully OR partially and gets rejected( <a name="0014-ORDT-034" href="#0014-ORDT-034">0014-ORDT-034</a>)

+### Snapshots

+1. All data pertaining to iceberg orders is saved and can be restored using the snapshot (<a name="0014-ORDT-035" href="#0014-ORDT-035">0014-ORDT-035</a>)

+### API

+1. API end points should be available to query initial peak size, minimum peak size, quantity, displayed quantity and remaining (<a name="0014-ORDT-036" href="#0014-ORDT-036">0014-ORDT-036</a>)
+2. The additional fields relating to iceberg orders should be available in the streaming api end points

+### Protocol Upgrade

+1. No impact.

 ### See also

 - [0068-MATC-Matching engine](./0068-MATC-matching_engine.md)